How to Fix Go Back to Windows 10 Button Not Working on Windows 11

 1. Check the Windows 11 Rollback Time Limit

-Windows 11 only allows rollback to Windows 10 within a limited time.
+Windows 11 only allows rollback to Windows 10 within a limited time after the upgrade, after which the previous installation files are automatically removed.

 1. Press Windows + I to open Settings